August 29, 2021 at 2:49 AM #7566SUCULTUREAdmin,

 WODE MAYA (Berthold Kobina Ackon) can be classified as the modern day Ibn Battuta (this time with the added benefits of technology), documenting accounts of his journey through YouTube – showcasing the beauty (and opportunities) of the African continent.

-Outside National-Broadcasting-Corporations, WODE MAYA employs extraordinary talent, and positive enthusiasm in cataloguing the contemporary history, entrepreneurship and changes on the African continent.
+Beyond well-funded international media houses, like the BBC, CNN, and Al Jazeera, WODE MAYA employs extraordinary journalistic talent, and positive enthusiasm in cataloguing the contemporary history, entrepreneurship and changes on the African continent.

 One of MAYA’s primary project, amongst other interests, is to provide a single resource for aspiring travellers around the world, to share the hidden histories of far-flung destinations, dispelling stereotypes, and celebrating the rich/arcane cultures of the African continent – a roadmap (identifying niche hubs) criss-crossing the North + South, East + West side of the continent, and a message which resonates with us at SUCULTURE.